kavv210/aurrusfinal-ops-starter/content/pages/index.md

       type: TitleBlock
     text: >
-      At Aurrus Consulting, we focus on what truly moves the needle: clarity in strategy, efficiency in execution, and confidence in every decision.
-Our partnership model yields not just short‑term gains, but long‑term operational strength and market resilience.
+      At Aurrus Consulting, we focus on what truly moves the needle: clarity in strategy, efficiency in execution, and confidence in every decision...
     media:
       url: /images/built-impact.png
       altText: Built for Impact image